tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 * A statement by you that you have a good-faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law; and
-* A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner’s behalf.
+* A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.

 (e) Assignment and Delegation.
 You may not assign or delegate any rights or obligations under these Terms, including in